quicwg/base-drafts/draft-ietf-quic-http.md

     {{frame-push-promise}}); if the PUSH flag is cleared, this refers to a request by its stream ID.

-  Error Code:
-  : A 32-bit error code indicating why the response is not desired.

-A CANCEL_REQUEST frame always contains an 8 octet payload.
+A CANCEL_REQUEST frame always contains a four octet payload.
 A server MUST treat a CANCEL_REQUEST frame payload that is other than 8 octets in length, or a CANCEL_REQUEST frame that identifies a stream that doesn't carry a valid request as an HTTP_MALFORMED_CANCEL_REQUEST error.
 Note however that due to packet reordering, a CANCEL_REQUEST frame could arrive before the request stream that